Semi-ampleness of NQC generalized log canonical pairs: Introduction

 When proving the theorems above, we get some counter-examples to some expected properties of g-pairs.
 We will summarize them in Section \ref{sec: ideas}.
 We hope they will be useful in future studies of generalized pairs.

 \textit{Structure of the paper}.
 In Section \ref{sec: ideas}, we summarize our ideas of the proofs of the main theorems and provide some examples of g-pairs satisfying special properties.
 In Section \ref{sec: preliminaries}, we introduce some preliminary results that will be used in the rest of the paper.
-In Section \ref{sec: gluing}, we establish a Koll\'ar-type gluing theory for glc crepant log structures.
+In Section \ref{sec: gluing}, we introduce the concept of \emph{glc crepant log structures}, a generalized pair version of crepant log structures for lc pairs \cite[Definition 4.28]{Kol13}, and establish a Koll\'ar-type gluing theory for this structure.
 In Section \ref{sec: key theorem}, we prove the key theorem Theorem \ref{thm: semi-ample over U0 implies semi-ample over U}.
-In Section \ref{sec: DB singularity} we explore some Du Bois properties coming from glc crepant log structures and prove Theorem \ref{thm: of glc origin implies DB}.
+In Section \ref{sec: DB singularity} we explore the Du Bois property coming from glc crepant log structures and prove Theorem \ref{thm: of glc origin implies DB}.
 In Section \ref{sec: proof of the main theorems}, we use Theorem \ref{thm: semi-ample over U0 implies semi-ample over U} and Theorem \ref{thm: of glc origin implies DB} to prove our main theorems.

 \textbf{Acknowledgement}.
 The authors would like to thank their advisor Christopher D. Hacon for useful discussions and constant support.
 They would like to thank Jingjun Han, Yuchen Liu, and Chenyang Xu for useful discussions.
+We thank the referee for detailed suggestions.
 The second author is partially supported by NSF research grants no: DMS-1801851, DMS-1952522 and by a grant from the Simons Foundation; Award Number: 256202.